 During multiple-byte write operations, the DAP compares the number of bytes transmitted to the number of bytes that are required for each specific subaddress.
-For example, if a write command is received for a biquad subaddress, the DAP expects to receive five 32-bit words.
-If fewer than five 32-bit data words have been received when a stop command (or another start command) is received, the data received is discarded.
+For example, if a write command is received for a biquad subaddress, the DAP must receive five 32-bit words.
+If fewer than five 32-bit data words have been received when a stop command (or another start command) is received, the received data is discarded.